thameshareandhounds/varsityxc/README.md

 ## [Historic results](/xcvm_results.json)

 One for the geeks, a json format of the results of all the previous 126 Varsity Matches.
+This data was compiled as a labour of love by Simon Molden.